indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 Ideally, we'd like to see problems as they occur.
 If you've written any code in an IDE or a text editor that points out issues as you type them, then you know what I'm talking about.
 Ah, the *red squiggly line*.
-It's easy to fix issues when they're discovered shortly after they've been created.
+It's easy to fix problems when they're discovered shortly after they've been created.
 Additionally, we get to learn from them.

 > It is impossible for a developer to learn anything when someone yells at them for something they broke six months ago—that is why we need to provide feedback to everyone as quickly as possible, in minutes, not months